Scabies - HE4191

 How do you catch it?

-• close bodily contact, eg, holding hands, hugging, sleeping together
+• by close body contact, eg, holding hands, hugging, sleeping together.

-Scabies causes a very itchy rash.
-It’s worse at bedtime or when you are warm.
+• Scabies causes a very itchy rash which is worse at bedtime or when you are warm.

-You may first notice the rash between your fingers, on your wrists, inside your elbows, around your waist, on your bottom or on your private parts.
+• You may first notice the rash: between fingers, on the wrist, inside elbows, around the waist, on the bottom, or on private parts.

 How to treat scabies